 Proper nutrition plays a vital role in the success of all our adventures.
 Rest assured that our full kitchen staff including chefs, dishwashers, and servers prepare hearty, western-style meals every day.
 Typical meals include breakfast complete with coffee and tea, lunch, and dinner.
 Enjoy all of your meals in our luxurious dining tents complete with tables, chairs, dinnerware, and solar lighting.

-Our stringent commitment to safety means you have access to our medically certified guides before and throughout your trip.
+Our stringent commitment to safety means you have access to our medically certified Professional Western Guide(s) before and throughout your trip.
 Our staff also carries emergency medical equipment such as satellite phones and medical kits.

 Prior to the trip, you will need to get two prescriptions from your physician: Diamox for altitude sickness and Malarone for malaria.
 In addition, we recommend visiting your local travel vaccination clinic one month before your trip.
 Needed vaccinations include a current tetanus shot, annual influenza shot, Varicella, Typhoid, Hep A, and MMR.